Proximal Policy Optimization with Graph Neural Networks for Optimal Power Flow: Performance evaluation

-After varying the loads value, we experiment removing $n$ loads from the grid.
-We randomly choose a number of loads, remove them from the network and evaluate the model (Table \ref{test_loads2}).
-Each row in the table is a test in which the name specifies the number of charges that have been removed.
-It can be seen that when we vary the loads our cost deviation is lower than the \acrshort{dcopf} and even by eliminating 50\% of the loads or less, our solution obtains costs similar to the \acrshort{dcopf}.
+After varying the load value, we experiment with removing $n$ loads from the grid.
+We randomly choose several loads, remove them from the network and evaluate the model (\autoref{test_loads2}).
+Each row in the table is a test in which the name specifies the number of loads that have been removed.
+Our cost deviation is lower or similar than the \acrshort{dcopf} even by eliminating almost 50\% of the loads.
+Finally, in \autoref{test_edges} we show the results of creating networks from the original one by removing one or more electrical lines (edges).
+Each row in the table is a test in which the name specifies the number of power lines removed.

-Finally, we create networks from the original network by removing one or more electrical lines (edges) (Table \ref{test_edges}).
-Each row in the table is a test in which the name specifies the number of power lines that have been removed.
-Also taking into account experiments removing electrical lines and, although as more power lines are removed, sometimes, the agent does not find a good feasible solution, we can conclude that our model is capable of generalizing to unseen typologies (based on the trained one).
+In experiments removing electrical lines (\autoref{test_edges}) as more power lines are removed (more than 8), sometimes, the agent does not find a good feasible solution (no convergence).
+When we experimented with changing the load values in the second test (\autoref{test_load1}), we observed that increasing the loads by more than 10\% caused the tests to fail to converge.
+With the other changes in topology, 100\% of tests converged, so we can conclude that our model is capable of generalizing to unseen topologies (based on the trained one).